 Make the Right Impression

-Brand-related splash screens help to introduce the company and elicit trust from the first seconds of the user’s presence on the website.
-There are different ways to add elements of corporate identity.
-You can go for traditional spinner-based solutions, never-dying type-based animations, or even advanced 3D experiments powered by pioneering technologies.
+Brand-related splash screens help introduce the company and elicit trust from the very first moment of the user’s presence on a website.
+You can go for traditional spinner-based solutions, popular type-based animations, or even advanced 3D experiments powered by pioneering technologies.

-Whatever fits you most, remember not to overdo it.
-Splash screens last just a few seconds and should anticipate the appearance of the star of the show: your website.
-It should echo with the brand identity, strengthen the consistency, and pre-blow the minds of your users, making them want more.
+Although, remember not to overdo it.
+Splash screens last just a few seconds and should help build anticipation of your website’s appearance.
+It should support the brand identity, help maintain consistency, and pre-blow the minds of your users, making them want more.